rengaar/PracticalMachineLearningProject/README.md

 ######Fold 4: 0.3384302;
 ######Fold 5: 0.3386850;

 The algorithm is not able to classify C, D classes at all.
 The rest is classified properly.
+The algorithm seems to have about 34 % out of sample error.

 ### Random forest